 Theory of Change vs Logic Model

-There is a thin line between the theory of change model and the logic model.
+There is a thin line between the theory of change and logic models.
 While both fulfill similar purposes and have similar benefits, ToC goes deeper and creates extra benefits that the logic model can’t.

 A logic model is a graphical representation of how an intervention activity creates outcomes.
-While this is the same thing as the theory of change, the logic model only explains what will happen but not why it will happen.
-The logic model has different design and terms.
+While this is the same as the theory of change, the logic model only explains what will happen, not why it will happen.
+The logic model has different designs and terms.

-Both models identify activities, inputs, enablers, outcomes and impact.
-However, the ToC model creates causal pathways as it attempts to establish the causes of change.
+Both models identify activities, inputs, enablers, outcomes, and impact.
+However, the ToC model creates causal pathways to establish causes of change.

 Theory of Change Model